Back

 We also analyzed the Google Display Network in the same period, but included the healthcare industry instead of tourism, since it provided more relevant and statistically significant data.

 As the table shows, the price of advertising in period 2 fell in all analysed industries.
 Since Google’s display network is often used in raising brand awareness, it’s also often the first one to take a hit when there are marketing budget cuts.
-The display network doesn’t usually generate a big direct return like the search network, so, during a crisis, a big number of advertisers decide to first pause the display campaigns.
+The display network doesn’t usually generate a big direct return like the search network, so during a crisis, a big number of advertisers decide to first pause the display campaigns.

 The Google Search Network shows different trends.
 Since many businesses switched to online activities (even those that didn’t advertise there before), the competition on the search network grew.